 What are the different types of WooCommerce login?

 By 'WooCommerce login', I'm talking about the process where customers log into your online store.
 It's quite a vague term and there are several ways to set it up.
 Which one you choose depends on how you want your store to work.

 - Public WooCommerce store with guest checkout - This is the most common WooCommerce setup.
 Anyone can browse your products and there is no hidden WooCommerce content.
-Customers can buy products as a guest without having to login, or they can optionally create an account during checkout.
+Customers can buy products as a guest without having to log in, or they can optionally create a WooCommerce account during checkout.

-- Public WooCommerce store with mandatory user accounts - Lots of WooCommerce stores can be browsed by anyone, but customers must register or login to their account in order to purchase.
+- Public WooCommerce store with mandatory user accounts - Lots of WooCommerce stores can be browsed by anyone, but customers must register or log in to their WooCommerce account in order to purchase.

-With nearly 2 million websites using WooCommerce according to the latest WooCommerce stats, there are plenty of people looking for all these login options.
+With nearly 2 million using WooCommerce sites according to the latest WooCommerce stats, there are plenty of people looking for all these login options.

 Which type of customer login is best for my WooCommerce store?

 I've created a quick quiz to help you with this.
 Answer the simple questions about your requirements, and the quiz will recommend the best WooCommerce customer login plugin for your website.